sabihismail/CryptocurrencyBalanceViewer/README.md

 Also make sure the standard government currency is correct.
 4. For 'db-config.js', edit the data for the MongoDB server to match your server information.

+## Running the Program
-5. You're all set!
-Double click 'run.bat' to start the MongoDB server and then the Node.JS server.
+1. Double click 'run.bat' to start the MongoDB server and the Node.JS server.
+2. Go to http://localhost:3000/bittrex/ to view the data.

 ## Built With
 * [Node.JS](https://nodejs.org/) - Open source server framework